-The Expanded Core Curriculum (ECC) is the body of knowledge and skills that are needed by students with visual impairments due to their unique, disability-specific needs.
-Students with visual impairments need the expanded core curriculum in addition to the core academic curriculum of general education.
-The ECC should be used as a framework for assessing students, planning individual goals and providing instruction. http://www.afb.org/info/programs-and-services/professional-development/teachers/expanded-core-curriculum/the-expanded-core-curriculum/12345
+In addition to the general education curriculum, the Expanded Core Curriculum (ECC) is the body of knowledge and skills that are needed by students with visual impairments due to their unique, disability-specific needs.
+The ECC should be used as a framework for assessing students, planning individual goals and providing instruction.

-A. Description of each ECC area:
+A. Description of the 9 areas of the ECC:

-Compensatory Skills needed to access the general curriculum, including:
+Compensatory Skills: Are communication modes needed to express and receive information, including:

-• Access to literacy and mathematics through braille (including literary, United English Braille, Nemeth and other braille codes) and/or print, handwriting skills, and auditory skills.
-Access to literacy through Braille and/or print, handwriting skills and auditory skills is required by the regulations implementing IDEA 2004, which state that, "In the case of a student who is blind or visually impaired, the IEP team must provide for instruction in Braille and the use of Braille unless the IEP team determines, after an evaluation of the child's reading and writing skills, needs, and appropriate reading and writing media (including evaluation of the child's future needs for instruction in Braille or the use of Braille), that instruction in Braille or the use of Braille is not appropriate for the child."
-34 CFR §300.324(a)(2)(iii)
+- Access to literacy and mathematics through braille (including literary, United English Braille, Nemeth and other braille codes) and/or print, handwriting skills, and auditory skills.
+The regulations implementing IDEA 2004 state that, "In the case of a student who is blind or visually impaired, the IEP team must provide for instruction in Braille and the use of Braille unless the IEP team determines, after an evaluation of the child's reading and writing skills, needs, and appropriate reading and writing media (including evaluation of the child's future needs for instruction in Braille or the use of Braille), that instruction in Braille or the use of Braille is not appropriate for the child."
+34 CFR §300.324(a)(2)(iii) - Communication needs will vary depending on degree of functional vision, effects of additional disabilities, and the task to be done.
+Many students with low vision use regular print with magnification devices.
+TVI's can use the Learning Media Assessment to determine when a student is a braille reader or large print reader.
+Some students need both print and braille.
+Students with deaf blindness or multiple/other impairments may have alternative communication systems such as tactile sign language, symbol or object communication, or calendar boxes. - Specialized instruction in concept development may be significantly impacted when visual observation is limited.
+It is essential to offer specific and sequential hands-on lessons to build a broad base of experiences.
+In higher grades, there are many abstract mathematical, geographical, and scientific concepts that must be taught with alternative strategies and materials, including United English Braille or Nemeth Code and tactile graphics.